 CORY SIMPSON, J.D., L.L.M

-Cory is a sought-after speaker and lecturer on cybersecurity, national security, and technology policy.
-He earned a Master of Laws, Military Law from The Judge Advocate General’s Legal Center and School; a Juris Doctorate from West Virginia University College of Law; and a BA in accounting with a minor in philosophy from Transylvania University.
+Cory is a sought-after speaker and lecturer on cybersecurity, national security, technology policy, and foreign relations.
+He earned a Juris Doctorate from the West Virginia University College of Law; a Master of Laws, Military Law from The Judge Advocate General’s Legal Center and School in Charlottesville, VA; and a BA in accounting with a minor in philosophy from Transylvania University.
 He has been an invited speaker at numerous conferences, expert panels, policy forums, graduate-level national security special lectures, and podcasts.
 Many of his written works have been published in national and international outlets.